Complete or Correct Your 2024-25 FAFSA/ CASFA Today!

 • First-time college student (for family income of <$60k)

-• Completed a FASFA/CASFA and authorizing COF
+• Completed a FAFSA/CASFA and authorizing COF

 Ongoing Requirements to Maintain Eligibility